Honda Jazz hybrid reliability & safety rating

-The latest Honda Jazz hybrid has yet to be crash-tested by Euro NCAP, but the brand's reputation for reliability is well established
+The latest Honda Jazz hybrid has a five-star crash-test rating from Euro NCAP and the brand’s reputation for reliability is well established

 |Euro NCAP||Adult protection||Child protection||Safety assist|